 The course runs over three years and is a well tested blend of home study for theoretical subjects, using e-lessons and busy forum spaces, as well as regular college attendance (up to ten weekends a year) for learning and practising those all-important clinical skills such as pulse taking and point location.
 Our e-learning is extremely high quality (not just handouts and videos), and is supported in class, as well as by ongoing and lively interaction with classmates and tutors through our forums, our closed Facebook groups, group Zoom sessions, and all with additional support from your own personal tutor.

-As well as weekends at college then, and e-lessons in between visits, you will also be undertaking treatment observations, attending additional point location practice sessions, and undertaking your own self-directed study which will include practising those new skills at home.
+As well as weekends at college then (or weekdays, if you choose a weekday cohort), and e-lessons in between visits, you will also be undertaking treatment observations, attending additional point location practice sessions, and undertaking your own self-directed study which will include practising those new skills at home.

 Our clinical, third year model is unique again, in that you will work with your own patients, wherever possible with a supervisor in a clinic near to where you live.
 Not only are you starting to build your business during your final year then, but by the time you graduate, your clinic will already be up and running.
 In addition, providing you have passed all of your clinical assessments, you will be able to take on new patients and charge for their treatment in the second part of your clinical year, semi-independently, and with the support of the TAA team.
 There are a couple more visits to college before completing the course at this time, but it does mean that you are able to earn money from your practice while finishing your studies.
 This model has worked exceptionally well for our graduates, as you will see from their stories in our the Prospectus.